-Normal symptoms usually include dry mouth, double and/or blurred vision, difficulty swallowing, muscle weakness, drooping eyelids, difficult breathing, slurred speech, vomiting, urinary incontinence and sometimes diarrhea.
-These symptoms may continue to cause paralytic ileus (bowel obstruction) with severe constipation, and will lead to body paralysis.
+Normal symptoms usually include dry mouth, double and/or blurred vision, difficulty swallowing, muscle weakness, drooping eyelids, difficulty breathing, slurred speech, vomiting, urinary incontinence and sometimes diarrhea.
+These symptoms may continue to cause paralytic ileus (bowel obstruction) with severe constipation and will lead to body paralysis.
 The respiratory muscles are affected as well, which may cause death due to respiratory failure.
 These are all symptoms of the muscle paralysis caused by the bacterial toxin.

 Even if you are the most sanitary person on the planet and vacuum yourself out of your house every day please consider the following from http://www.pickyourown.org/botulism.htm

 “Clostridium botulinum bacteria exist either as spores or as vegetative cells.
 The spores, which are dormant and comparable to plant seeds, can survive harmlessly in soil and water for many years.
 When ideal conditions exist for growth, the spores produce vegetative cells which multiply rapidly and may produce a deadly toxin within three to four days of growth in an environment consisting of:

 - a moist, low-acid food (like meats, almost all vegetables – including peppers, green beans, corn, etc.)

 - a temperature between 40° and 120°F

 - less than 2 percent oxygen (which occurs in any jar of canned food)